Connect with others who understand.

 Antimalarial Drugs

-Medications developed to treat malaria are commonly used to treat SLE, too.
+Medications developed to treat malaria are also commonly used to treat SLE.
 Antimalarials reduce the level of antibodies produced by the immune system in people with lupus.
-Antibodies are proteins in the blood that attack healthy cells and tissues and cause inflammation, pain, and other SLE symptoms.
+These proteins in the blood attack healthy cells and tissues, causing inflammation, pain, and other SLE symptoms.
+Chronic use of antimalarials is linked to eye damage, so frequent eye checkups are recommended when using these drugs.

 Nonsteroidal Anti-Inflammatory Drugs